Menu

 Hugo H. Ottolenghi

 Hugo H. Ottolenghi teaches undergraduate and graduate communications courses at Florida International University in Miami.
 He brings the knowledge and experience gained as a senior editor at two national news companies and as an online communications writer and editor to the classroom.
 Hugo sits on the board of Florida Bulldog, an independent, nonprofit news organization that produces in-depth and investigative stories on government, business and the environment.
-He supports the AJPA by conducting professional development webinars for its members.

 Neil Reisner